argonatorUberTF/Uber-Team-Fortress/README.md

 # Quirks:
 Summoned monsters might only target the RED team if monster maps are selected.
+Added a white flying toaster model for the toaster in honor of the After Dark screensaver. :}
 Beartraps stick where you place them and cannot be shot off you once clamped.
 They will eventually die, but if you stand still you don't take damage.